blairanderson/serverlessconsultants/plugins/serverless-log-forwarding.md

   logForwarding:
     destinationARN: '[ARN of Lambda Function to forward logs to]'
     # optional:
+    roleArn: '[ARN of the IAM role that grants Cloudwatch Logs permissions]'
     filterPattern: '[filter pattern for logs that are sent to Lambda function]'
     normalizedFilterID: true # whether to use normalized function name as filter ID
     stages: